alex-james-vukovity/react-file-structure/README.md

 **2. Refactors due to app growth -** you want to avoid any potential refactors due to application growth over time.
 More often than not, API-facing React apps are heavily form oriented.
 Such apps can grow very fast and very wide.
 Not thinking too much about file structure from the get-go can lead to refactors even before you know it due to fast growing nature of these type of apps.

-**3. Naming -** you want to know what naming convetions files and folders will have from day one.
+**3. Naming -** you want to know what naming conventions files and folders will have from day one.
 At the start, names can be very generic without any repercussions however as the app grows, sometimes names have to be more specific with more context included in the names per sei.
-In order to avoid having to rename, it's a good idea to adopt a convetion that will still have legs even two years from the bootstrapping.
+In order to avoid having to rename, it's a good idea to adopt a convention that will still have legs even two years from the bootstrapping.

 <br/><br/>